 Grating the Nutmeg is the premiere podcast about Connecticut History.
-Download and listen to great stories about our state’s past whenever you want and wherever you are!
 A collaboration between the Office of the Connecticut State Historian and Connecticut Explored magazine, our producers roam the state to find the best and most unusual stories, events, people and places linked to our past.
-Then, we make you an ear-witness to their story.
-Like the infamous Connecticut nutmegs of yore, there is more to Connecticut History than meets the eye!

-Listen to featured episodes below or subscribe on iTunes!
-You can also listen to and download the entire Grating the Nutmeg library online at http://gratingthenutmeg.libsyn.com.
+Listen to featured episodes below, subscribe on your favorite podcast app, or just say “Alexa,(or “Google”),play the Grating the Nutmeg podcast.”
+You can also listen to and download the entire Grating the Nutmeg library at http://gratingthenutmeg.libsyn.com.

 Episode 49: The Professor’s Secret Life

 All the time Joel Kupperman was a soft spoken, distinguished philosophy professor at the University of Connecticut, he carried a secret he discussed with no one – not even his family.
 That secret?
 That he had once been America’s greatest child radio and tv star .

 Joel Kupperman was so popular he was written about by J D Salinger, Philip Roth, Nora Ephron, and the poet William Friedman.
 Now, as he slips into dementia , his son, the award-winning graphic novelist Michael Kupperman has created a graphic memoir about his father’s hidden past.
 All the Answers uncovers Joel Kupperman’s life as a Quiz Kid, and the cost being the most popular child celebrity in America inflicted, not just on Joel, but his whole family.

 This is one of our best ever podcasts, and at the end, we’ll tell you how to enter to win a free copy of the book.

 Episode 47: How We Learned, Loved, & Mourned